fellesverkstedet/fabricatable-machines/hrbl-shield/README.md

 # Hrbl - Grbl shield for integrated motors

-A shield aiming to simply connecting motors, limit switches, safety and spindle to an ardunio board.
+A shield aiming to simplify connecting motors, limit switches, safety and spindle to an ardunio board.
 Tailor made for fabricatable CNC milling machine needs.
-Potentially great to combine with Hertz - axis monitoring board.
+Potentially great to combine with [Hertz - axis monitoring board](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/hertz-axis-monitor).
 Optimized for ihss57 integrated closed loop stepper motors.

 ![top](./img/hrbl-shield-v0_1-top.jpg)
 *The goal is give the same super easy connection as when working with RC servos on a breakout shield*